-RANDOM REMINDERS:
+REMINDERS:

 - Remember to be realistic with your chosen universities.
-Not everyone will have the grades to apply to Oxford, Nottingham or Warwick. - Remember if you are not sure how your results are likely to go then it is worth including a spread of universities in your final list of 5.
+Not everyone will have the grades to apply to Oxford, Bath or Warwick. - Remember if you are not sure how your results are likely to go then it is worth including a spread of universities in your final list of 5.
 By this I mean 2 aspirational, 2 on target and 1 reserve university choices.
-In so doing, you may get offers from the best but equally you will have a couple of insurance choices as back up. - Remember Dentistry, Medical and Veterinary applicants are restricted to a maximum of 4 choices, but can use the remaining 1 space to apply to other courses (which should of course relate to their main choices).
+In so doing, you may get offers from the best but equally you will have a couple of insurance choices as back up.